cksystemsteaching/selfie/manuscript/semantics.md

   ./selfie: writing code into output file selfie.m
 ```

-Now, we have a file called `selfie.m` that contains machine code compiled from `selfie.c` using the starc compiler in `selfie` rather than the cc compiler.
-This means that we now have three different sequences of bits in `selfie.c`, `selfie`, and `selfie.m` that are all supposed to have the same semantics.
+This produces a file called `selfie.m` that contains machine code compiled from `selfie.c` using the starc compiler in `selfie` rather than the cc compiler.
+This means that by now we have three different sequences of bits in `selfie.c`, `selfie`, and `selfie.m` that are all supposed to have the same semantics.
 The only difference between `selfie` and `selfie.m` is that `selfie` is executable on our computer whereas `selfie.m` is executable on a computer that we do not have.
 This is not the end of the story though.

 The reason why starc targets a different machine than cc is because it makes starc a lot simpler.
 But how do we execute `selfie.m`?
-Selfie not only includes the starc compiler, it also includes mipster, which is an emulator of the computer that can execute `selfie.m` and any other machine code generated by starc.
-That computer is so simple that everyone can understand it even though it corresponds to parts of a real machine.
+Well, selfie not only includes the starc compiler, it also includes mipster, which is an emulator of the computer that can execute `selfie.m` and any other machine code generated by starc.
+That computer is so simple that everyone can understand it in a short time even though it corresponds to parts of a real machine.

 [Emulator](https://en.wikipedia.org/wiki/Emulator "Emulator")
 : Software that enables one computer system (called the host) to behave like another computer system (called the guest).